 Fair value measurements discussed herein are based upon certain market assumptions and pertinent information available to management as of the dates of the Company's balance sheets herein.
-The carrying amount of cash and accounts payable and accrued liabilities approximated fair value as they are short term in nature.
+The carrying amount of cash, grant receivable, prepaid expenses and other current assets, right-of-use asset, accounts payable and accrued expenses, deferred grant income, and current and long-term portion of lease liability approximate their fair value due to their short-term or fixed arrangements nature.